How to Shift Gears on a Bike Like a Pro

 Trigger Shifters

-Trigger shifters such as Shimano RapidFire SRAM Trigger Shifters operate similarly.
+Trigger shifters such as Shimano RapidFire and SRAM Trigger Shifters operate similarly.
 For Shimano, each side has two triggers, one for the thumb and another for the index finger.
 SRAM has two thumb triggers on either side, a small lever in front of a larger one.
-This system is most popular on mountain bikes.
+This system is most popular on mountain bikes and hybrid bikes.

 - Left index-finger trigger = easier gear, smaller chainring